How to prepare for travel with your pet to any EU country whether the UK leaves the EU with or without a deal.

 If you have a pet passport issued by an EU member state, you can use it to bring your pet to the UK.

 You can also use it to return to the EU, as long as your pet has had a successful rabies antibody blood test.
-You must make sure the blood test is taken at least 30 days after the date of rabies vaccination.
+You must make sure the blood sample is taken at least 30 days after the date of rabies vaccination.

 If the blood sample is taken in the UK you must wait 3 months from the date the successful blood sample was taken before you travel back to the EU.
 You do not have to wait the 3 months before travelling if your pet has a successful blood test before leaving the EU.